tom-seddon/beeblink/README.md

 having to reload the ROM each time you power on, or have it zapped by careless programs!

+(If upgrading: you're advised to run the same version of ROM and server, though the server does try to support older ROMs at least well enough to allow `*CAT` and `RTOOL` to work.
+Newer ROM + older server on the other hand is not supported.)

 You can connect BBC and PC using a Tube USB serial adapter or a UPURS cable.